To work a top bar hive, a beekeeper must know:

 Let’s Open It Up

 In a standard hive, the beekeeper works near the entrance.
-This attracts the guard bees attention.
-And smoke is constantly used to keep them distracted.
+This attracts the guard bees.
+So smoke is frequently used to distract them.

-In a tbh, the beekeeper starts work at the far end of hive, away from the entrance.
+In a top bar hive, the beekeeper starts work at the far end of hive, away from the entrance.
 Bees come and go without realizing the hive is being opened.
 Lightly smoke the hive entrance.
-Only a small amount of smoke is used on a tbh.
+Only a small amount of smoke is used on a top bar hive.

 Remove the cover to expose the top bars.
 The cover isn’t propolized or glued to the hive.
 The bees don’t have access above the top bars.
 So, the cover isn’t pried or broken loose when it’s removed.
 There’s no jarring.
 There’s no bees.
 And no hive tool is needed.